5 Best Homeschooling On The Road Tips For Newbies

 Before or after we go on field trips, we like to have a short discussion about the kinds of things that are at the museum.
 For example, when we went to the Regional Museum in Costa Rica, we watched a few videos about the Mayan civilization in Central America.
 Then, when we were at the museum, the kids pointed out some of the artifacts that they recognized from the videos.

-3. Build your lessons around sight-seeing
+4. Build your homeschooling on the road lessons around sight-seeing

 Related to the previous tip, I also suggest building your lessons around the sight-seeing activities that you’re planning on doing during your travels.
 Even if you’re planning on doing things that don’t involve museums, you can always make the experience more educational for the kids.

 When we were in Costa Rica, we did a zip-lining canopy tour.
 So that afternoon, we learned about the different layers of the rainforest, and what animals live in those layers.
 We also visited a hot springs water park near Arenal volcano.
 So the day before, we learned about where hot springs come from and how they are formed.
-It’s not too difficult to put together a quick lesson related to an activity that you and your family are planning to do.

-4. Keep a homeschool tracker on your phone
+5. Keep a homeschool tracker on your phone

-As I mentioned earlier, I am a record-keeping freak!
-So when I started homeschooling, I put together a homeschool tracker on Google sheets so that I can keep track of the lessons that we do with our kids.
 Part of the reason I do this is because our home state’s homeschool regulations require us to cover eleven different subjects when we teach our kids.
 My homeschool tracker helps me know what subjects I’ve covered in my lessons.

-Another reason for keeping a homeschool tracker is to be able to see how much time you spend on homeschooling.
-On average, we spend about 2-3 hours a day on homeschooling.
 This doesn’t seem like much, but if you ask most homeschooling families, you’ll find that it’s pretty average for young kids.
 You really don’t need to invest too much time teaching your kids!

-How does homeschooling work on the road
+How will you do homeschooling on the road with your family?

 Before I became I homeschooling parent, I had some preconceived ideas of how to answer the question, “how does homeschooling work on the road.”
 Now, I am realizing that it all really depends on the family.
 And it also involves looking beyond the standard definition of homeschooling.